CE-20

-The CE-20 is a cryogenic rocket engine developed by the Liquid Propulsion Systems Centre, a subsidiary of Indian Space Research Organisation.
-It has been developed to power the upper stage of the LVM 3.
+The CE-20 is a cryogenic rocket engine developed by the Liquid Propulsion Systems Centre (LPSC), a subsidiary of ISRO.
+It has been developed to power the upper stage of the LVM3.
 It is the first Indian cryogenic engine to feature a gas-generator cycle.
 The high thrust cryogenic engine is the most powerful upper stage cryogenic engine in operational service.

+Among the thrust levels for which CE-20 is qualified are 19 tonnes for ongoing satellite missions, 20 tonnes for the Gaganyaan, and an upgraded 22 tonnes for future launches like the Bharatiya Antariksh Station's BAS-01 Base Module.

 Overview

 The CE-20 is the first Indian cryogenic engine to feature a gas-generator cycle.
-The engine produces a nominal thrust of 200 kN, but has an operating thrust range between 180 kN to 220 kN and can be set to any fixed values between them.
+The engine produces a nominal thrust of 200 kN, but has an operating thrust range between 180 kN to 220 kN and can be set to any fixed values between these limits.
 The combustion chamber burns liquid hydrogen and liquid oxygen at 6 MPa with 5.05 engine mixture ratio.
 The engine has a thrust-to-weight ratio of 34.7 and a specific impulse of 442 isp in vacuum.